-In October I set out to do a fun 31 days of Bullet Journal page ideas video series, where each day I shared a Plan With Me video of a new spread.
+In October 2020 I set out to do a fun 31 days of Bullet Journal page ideas video series, where each day I shared a Plan With Me video of a new spread.

 This post may contain affiliate links.
 They will be of no extra expense for you, but I receive a small credit.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!

-About Me Page
+1. About Me Page

-It’s a little bit of a reflection page because while creating it, you start thinking more about who you are and what you want in life.
+It’s a little reflection page because while creating it, you start thinking more about who you are and what you want in life.

-Plus, it’s a great thing to add to your Bullet Journal for future self.
-Looking back in your old About Me page, it’ll be interesting to see how much you’ve changed.
+Looking back on your old About Me page, it’ll be interesting to see how much you’ve changed.

-Places To Visit
+2. Places To Visit

 With so many wonderful sights to see everywhere, it can be a little bit overwhelming to keep track of things.
 That’s when this page comes into play.

 You can interpret this in any way you want.
-It can be countries to visit, sights in your city, events or just restaurants to try!
+It can be countries to visit, sights in your city, events, or just restaurants to try!